 Deborah Collum, MS, is national director, revenue cycle management of Covenant Retirement Communities, the sixth largest national continuing care retirement communities.
 Collum has over 20 years’ experience in healthcare revenue cycle management with expertise in home health, hospice and the skilled nursing industry.
 She was an owner and consultant for a billing service specializing in software implementation and revenue cycle management.
 As a change agent and educator her concentration is developing processes and procedures to streamline RCM and create Metrics to align with corporate strategic goals.

-Contact Tami Swartz at email@example.com to find out how you can get involved.
+Contact AMBR Director Tami Swartz at firstname.lastname@example.org to find out how you can get involved.